python-hyper/h11/README.rst

 *What are the features/limitations?*

-Roughly speaking, it's trying to be a robust, complete, and non-hacky implementation of the first "chapter" of the HTTP/1.1 spec:
+Roughly speaking, it's trying to be a robust, complete, and non-hacky implementation of the first "chapter" of the HTTP/1.1 spec: `RFC 7230:
-`RFC 7230: HTTP/1.1 Message Syntax and Routing
+HTTP/1.1 Message Syntax and Routing
 <https://tools.ietf.org/html/rfc7230>`_.
 That is, it mostly focuses on
 implementing HTTP at the level of taking bytes on and off the wire, and the headers related to that, and tries to be anal about spec conformance.
-It doesn't know about URL routing, conditional GETs, cross-origin cookie policies, or content negotiation.
-But it does know how to take care of framing, cross-version differences in keep-alive handling, and the "obsolete line folding" rule, so you can focus your energies on the hard / interesting parts for your application, and it tries to support the full specification in the sense that any app that can be written while conforming to the spec should be able to use h11.
+It doesn't know about higher-level concerns like URL routing, conditional GETs, cross-origin cookie policies, or content negotiation.
+But it does know how to take care of framing, cross-version differences in keep-alive handling, and the "obsolete line folding" rule, so you can focus your energies on the hard / interesting parts for your application, and it tries to support the full specification in the sense that any useful HTTP/1.1 conformant application should be able to use h11.

 It's pure Python, and has no dependencies outside of the standard library.

+It has a test suite with 100.0% coverage for both statements and branches.

 Currently it only supports Python 3.5, though it wouldn't be hard to expand this to support other versions, including 2.7.
 (Originally it